Atopic Dermatitis (cont.)

 Yes.
 Atopic dermatitis may affect the skin around the eyes, the eyelids, the eyebrows, and lashes.
 Scratching and rubbing the eye area can cause the skin to change in appearance.
 Some people with atopic dermatitis develop an extra fold of skin under their eyes, called an atopic pleat or Dennie-Morgan fold.
 Other people may have hyperpigmented eyelids, meaning that the skin on their eyelids darkens from the inflammation or hay fever (allergic shiners).
 Patchy eyebrows and eyelashes may also result from scratching or rubbing.

-The face is very commonly affected in babies, who may drool excessively, and become irritated from skin contact with their flowing saliva.
+The face is very commonly affected in babies, who may drool excessively, and become irritated from skin contact with their abundant saliva.

-The skin of a person with atopic dermatitis loses too much moisture from the epidermal layer.
-Some patients with atopic dermatitis lack a protein called fillagrin that is important in retaining moisture.
+The skin of a person with atopic dermatitis loses excessive moisture from the epidermal layer.
+Some patients with atopic dermatitis lack a protein called filaggrin that is important in retaining moisture.
 This defective genetic trait allows the skin to become very dry, which reduces its protective abilities.
-In addition, the skin is very susceptible to recurring disorders, such as staphylococcal and streptococcal bacterial skin infections, warts, herpes simplex, and molluscum contagiosum (which is caused by a virus).
+In addition, the skin is very susceptible to infectious disorders, such as staphylococcal and streptococcal bacterial skin infections, warts, herpes simplex, and molluscum contagiosum (which is caused by a virus).